Juneteenth is a day of freedom, service, history and pride.

 q

-Questlove, Black Thought and Michelle Obama hosted a virtual When We All Vote initiative as part of the 13th Annual Roots picnic on June 27, 2020.
+Questlove, Black Thought and Michelle Obama hosted a virtual When We All Vote initiative as part of the 13th Annual Roots picnic in 2020.
 Today, the initiative is a “leading national, nonpartisan initiative on a mission to change the culture around voting and to increase participation in each and every election by helping to close the race and age gap.”
-Tune into The Roots YouTube Channel and checkout “I am a Slave” from Black-ish.

 r